The term “Day 1 planning” gets a lot of emphasis in any integration planning discussion, as it should.

 - Initial workplans and year 1 roadmaps have been started to allow for a quick pivot to the execution phase after close (while these are certainly not complete at this stage, having them stubbed out by Day 1 drives momentum into the overall planning effort)

-Day 1 Communications Planning
+Day 1 Communications Planning for 2019

 - Key messages and talking points to support Day 1 communications have been drafted and vetted thru the senior management team